Frank Finly vs Zoe Financial: AUM Revenue Share or Pay-Per-Lead?

 Key Takeaways

-- Zoe is a revenue-share marketplace, not a per-lead marketplace.
-You do not pay to receive a Zoe lead.
-You pay an ongoing percentage of every dollar of revenue you earn from clients Zoe places with you.
+• Zoe is a revenue-share marketplace, not a per-lead marketplace.
+You don't pay to receive a Zoe lead.
+You pay a percentage of every dollar of revenue you earn from clients Zoe places.

-- The math compounds across the client lifetime.
-A single high-AUM client placed through Zoe can cost you tens of thousands of dollars over a decade — far more than the equivalent pay-per-lead model.
+• The math compounds across the client lifetime.
+A single high-AUM client placed through Zoe can cost you tens of thousands of dollars over a decade — far more than any pay-per-lead equivalent.

 The economics work differently from any other lead source on the market.
 There is no per-lead fee.
-Instead, when a Zoe-introduced prospect becomes a client, the advisor agrees to share a percentage of the revenue that client generates for the practice.
-The exact share is negotiated and confidential, but advisors on industry forums commonly describe arrangements in the range of a 25% revenue share in the first year, stepping down to a lower ongoing share in subsequent years.
+When a Zoe-introduced prospect becomes a client, the advisor agrees to share a percentage of the revenue that client generates for the practice.
+The exact share is negotiated and confidential, but advisors on industry forums commonly describe arrangements in the range of a 25% revenue share in year one, stepping down to a lower ongoing share in subsequent years.
 Crucially, the ongoing share typically does not end after year one — it continues for as long as the client stays.

-The advisor side experience is structurally clean.
+The advisor-side experience is structurally clean.
 You receive vetted, fiduciary-aligned introductions.
 There is no upfront cost, so cash flow is preserved.
-If the prospect does not convert, you owe nothing.
-If the prospect does convert, you have a paying client with no marketing spend on your P&L — at least, not on the line item where advisors usually look for it.
+If the prospect doesn't convert, you owe nothing.
+If they do convert, you have a paying client with no marketing spend on your P&L — at least, not on the line item where advisors usually look for it.

 The cost is on a different line.
 It runs through your revenue, every year, for the full life of the relationship.

 The Zoe model is brilliant in its first year.
 You acquire a client with zero out-of-pocket cost and pay only when the relationship has actual revenue.
-For early-stage practices building a client base, this is genuine value — the alternative is paying for leads up front, with no guarantee they convert.
+For early-stage practices building a client base, this is genuine value.

 The math becomes uncomfortable in years three through ten.
-Picture Catherine's situation: an $800K client paying a 1% AUM fee generates $8,000 in revenue for her practice this year, and as the portfolio grows, that revenue grows with it.
-Zoe's first-year share might be $2,000 on that client.
-In year two, perhaps Zoe's share is half of that — $1,000.
-But the client grows, so the absolute dollar amount creeps back up.
-By year five, Catherine is still paying Zoe a meaningful four-figure amount every year on a relationship that is fully managed inside her practice.
+Picture Catherine's situation: an $800K client paying a 1% AUM fee generates $8,000 of practice revenue this year.
+Zoe's year-one share might be $2,000.
+In year two, perhaps half that — $1,000.
+But the client's portfolio grows, so the absolute dollar amount creeps back up.
+By year five, Catherine is still paying Zoe a meaningful four-figure amount every year on a relationship that's fully managed inside her practice.
 By year ten, the cumulative Zoe payments on that one client may exceed $15,000.

-Now multiply by Catherine's eight placed clients, with average AUM and reasonable growth assumptions, across a realistic 10–15 year client lifetime.
+Multiply by eight placed clients with reasonable growth assumptions and a 10–15 year client lifetime.
 The cumulative cost approaches half a million dollars.
-For comparison, if Catherine had acquired the same eight clients through a pay-per-lead channel at $500 per lead and a 10% close rate, her total lead acquisition cost would have been $40,000 — a single line item, paid once, forever in the rearview mirror.
+If Catherine had acquired the same eight clients through a pay-per-lead channel at $500 per lead and a 10% close rate, her total acquisition cost would have been $40,000 — a single line item, paid once, forever in the rearview mirror.

-Prospects enter the funnel through our retirement-specific tax optimization tool — a multi-step instrument that calculates RMD timing, Social Security taxation, withdrawal sequencing, and Roth conversion impact for their specific situation.
-By the time they reach the "talk to an advisor" step, they have produced a detailed financial profile: age, state, account balances broken out by tax treatment, retirement timeline, and a Personal Retirement Tax Burden Index.
+Prospects enter through our retirement-specific tax optimization tool — a multi-step instrument that calculates RMD timing, Social Security taxation, withdrawal sequencing, and Roth conversion impact.
+By the time they reach the "talk to an advisor" step, they've produced a detailed financial profile: age, state, account balances broken out by tax treatment, retirement timeline, and a Personal Retirement Tax Burden Index.

 When that lead matches your bid criteria, an auction runs.
-You set the maximum you are willing to pay for a lead with that profile — for example, "$250 max for California prospects with $1.5M+ in retirement accounts."
+You set the maximum you're willing to pay for a lead with that profile — e.g., "$250 max for California prospects with $1.5M+ in retirement accounts."
 If multiple advisors bid on the same lead, the highest bidder wins and pays one dollar above the next-highest bid, up to their ceiling.
 This is the same mechanism Google AdWords uses, and it has the same property: you cannot meaningfully overpay, because the price is anchored to what competing advisors actually believe the lead is worth.

 The transaction ends there.
-You win the lead, you pay the auction-cleared price, and you own 100% of the client relationship from that moment on.
-There is no revenue share, no ongoing percentage, no AUM-based fee scaling with client growth.
-If the client stays with you for 20 years and grows their assets tenfold, all of that economics flows to your practice.
+You win the lead, pay the auction-cleared price, and own 100% of the client relationship from that moment on.
+No revenue share, no ongoing percentage, no AUM-based fee scaling with client growth.
+If the client stays with you for 20 years and grows their assets tenfold, all of that flows to your practice.

-The structural trade-off is honest and worth naming.
-Frank Finly requires you to spend money up front before knowing whether a specific lead converts.
+The honest trade-off: Frank Finly requires you to spend money up front before knowing whether a specific lead converts.
 That cash flow shape is harder than Zoe's "pay only when you close" model, especially for new practices.
-You also need to bid intelligently — set your ceiling too high and you overpay; set it too low and you never win competitive leads.
-We help with bid guidance, but the responsibility is on you.
+You also need to bid intelligently — set your ceiling too high and you overpay; too low and you never win competitive leads.
+We provide bid guidance, but the responsibility is yours.

 What you get in exchange is the cleanest possible unit economics.
 Every dollar of future revenue from every client you acquire is fully yours.

-The right answer depends heavily on your stage and your capital position.
-Two scenarios make this concrete.
+The right answer depends heavily on stage and capital position.

-Picture Marcus, 34, just launched his fee-only RIA.
-He has eight months of personal runway in the bank, three pilot clients from his network, and effectively zero marketing budget.
-He cannot front-load lead acquisition cost — every dollar he spends on leads is a dollar he is not paying himself or his rent.
-For Marcus, Zoe Financial is structurally well-fit.
-He pays nothing up front, receives vetted prospects, and trades a slice of future revenue for the ability to build a client base today.
-Yes, in 10 years he will look back at the cumulative revenue share with some regret.
-But in 10 years he will have a practice.
-The alternative — no clients, no revenue, eventual return to W-2 employment — has worse economics than any revenue share.
+The early-stage fiduciary with limited runway.
+Picture an advisor who just launched a fee-only RIA.
+Eight months of personal runway, three pilot clients from their network, effectively zero marketing budget.
+For this advisor, Zoe is structurally well-fit.
+Pay nothing upfront, receive vetted prospects, trade a slice of future revenue for the ability to build a client base today.
+Yes, in 10 years they will look back at the cumulative revenue share with some regret.
+But in 10 years they will have a practice.
+The alternative — no clients, no revenue, eventual return to W-2 — has worse economics than any revenue share.

-Picture Patricia, 51, RIA founder with $250M AUM and a real marketing budget.
-Her practice is profitable.
-She can spend $30,000 a year on lead acquisition without putting her business at risk.
-For Patricia, Zoe is the worst possible deal.
-Every client Zoe places becomes a permanent line item in her revenue share schedule — an ongoing tax on her best assets.
-Frank Finly's fixed-cost auction is exactly what she needs: spend predictably, acquire retirement-focused leads with deep profiles, own every dollar of future revenue.
-If Patricia signs four $1M clients through Frank Finly this year at $300 per lead and 10% close rate, she spends $12,000 to acquire $40,000 in year-one revenue and $400,000+ in projected lifetime revenue, all of which is hers.
+The mature practice with marketing budget.
+Picture an RIA founder with $250M AUM and a real marketing budget — call it $30,000/year for client acquisition without putting the business at risk.
+For this advisor, Zoe is the worst possible deal.
+Every client Zoe places becomes a permanent line item in their revenue share schedule — an ongoing tax on their best assets.
+Frank Finly's fixed-cost auction is exactly what they need.
+Spend predictably, acquire retirement-focused leads with deep profiles, own every dollar of future revenue.
+Four $1M clients acquired this year at $300 per lead and 10% close rate: $12,000 spent to acquire $40,000 in year-one revenue and $400,000+ in projected lifetime revenue, all of it theirs.

 The general principle: revenue-share models compress the present at the cost of the future.
 Pay-per-lead models cost the present and protect the future.
 Choose based on which side of that trade you can afford right now.

-For the broader landscape of retirement-focused lead acquisition channels — including how to evaluate paid marketplaces against referrals, SEO, and direct ads — read the best retirement lead sources for financial advisors.
-If you are also evaluating other paid marketplaces, the SmartAsset comparison covers the high-volume CPL alternative, and the WiserAdvisor comparison covers the older-school general lead market.
-For converting Frank Finly's deeper profiles into closed clients, see how to qualify retirement leads before the first call.
+For the broader landscape of retirement lead acquisition channels, read the best retirement lead sources for financial advisors.
+For other paid marketplaces, the SmartAsset comparison covers high-volume CPL, and the WiserAdvisor comparison covers older-school general lead generation.
+For converting deep retirement profiles into clients, see how to qualify retirement leads before the first call.

-Ready to acquire retirement-focused clients without giving up a share of your revenue?
-Join the Frank Finly advisor marketplace — set your bid, see hyper-detailed retirement lead profiles, and own 100% of every client relationship you close.
+To acquire retirement-focused clients without giving up a share of your revenue, join the Frank Finly advisor marketplace — set your bid, see deep retirement lead profiles, own 100% of every client you close.

 Frequently Asked Questions